Tanay-277/lenis/README.md

 # Lenis

-Lenis is a small React + TypeScript frontend that integrates Google Gemini (Generative AI) for legal-advice style responses.
+ठप्पा is a small React + TypeScript frontend that integrates Google Gemini (Generative AI) for legal-advice style responses.
 It uses Vite for development and Tailwind for styling.
 The app includes rate-limiting and model fallback logic to safely interact with Gemini.

 ## Features
 - React 19 + TypeScript